darrendub/darrendub.github.io/_drafts/2015-07-23-case-study-psc.md

 ### Summary

-Paradise Soccer Club connects the beautiful game with the lifestyle of Hawai’i.
+Paradise Soccer Club connects the beautiful game of soccer with the lifestyle of Hawai’i.
 I worked with PSC to build a website and e-commerce store to connect their brand to their fans across the world.

 ### Kick-off

 Max and I grew up in the same town in Hawaii but I didn’t get to know him until I moved away to San Francisco (funny how that happens).
 He played soccer with my best friend and that’s how we met.
-Hawaii does not have a professional sports teams, so many of its youth turn to the beautiful game as their favorite pastime.
-Max saw an opportunity to blend the culture of Hawaii with the sport of futbol, which is how Paradise Soccer Club began.
+Hawaii does not have any professional sports teams, so many of its youth turn to the beautiful game as their favorite pastime.
+Max saw an opportunity to blend the culture of Hawaii with the sport of futbol, Paradise Soccer Club was born.

 It all started with his Instagram account which currently has 7,000+ followers but Max had bigger dreams.
 He opened his storefront in Kailua, Oahu on June 21, 2013 to open arms from the community.
 His social media presence and collaborations with Hawaii’s premier lifestyle brands exploded his reach.